PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 ![Cuneiform for Salesforce: Understanding the Profiling Process](img/profiling-process.gif)

 In our data reliability process, you can leverage these reports to inspect profiling results across each of the seventeen (17) report categories included in this repository.

+- Identify a Salesforce Object to profile (ex., Accounts, Contacts, or Leads)
+- Create a [Profiling Definition](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373435/) for your Salesforce Object
+- Initiate Profiling -- and wait for it to complete (give it a few minutes)

-Once profiling has completed, you can use these reports to [identify unpopulated fields](#unpopulated-fields-analysis-7-reports), assess [duplicate density within fields](#duplicate-value-analysis-4-reports), explore which fields have the [highest default value usage](#default-value-analysis-5-reports), and more.
+Once profiling has completed, you can use these reports to [explore your profiling results](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2731999254).
+This includes [identifying unpopulated fields](#unpopulated-fields-analysis-7-reports), measuring the [duplicate density of fields](#duplicate-value-analysis-4-reports), exploring which fields have the [highest default value usage](#default-value-analysis-5-reports), and more.
+These reports provide an unparalleled view into the shape, health, and utilization trends of your Salesforce objects, fields, and data.

 ## Installation Prerequisites
-To use these reports, you must have a Salesforce org and a [Cuneiform for Salesforce](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373382/Introducing+Cuneiform+for+Salesforce) product installed in a development, production, or sandbox org.
-You can find our [latest releases](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2618130783/Latest+Product+Releases) via our [Product Documentation](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/overview).
+To use these reports, you must have a Salesforce org and a [Cuneiform for Salesforce](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373382) product installed in a development, production, or sandbox org.
+You can find our [latest releases](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2618130783) via our [Product Documentation](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/overview).

-- Review our [product pre-requisites](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2621800476/Installation+Prerequisites) to confirm you can install Cuneiform for Salesforce products
+- Review our [product pre-requisites](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2621800476) to confirm you can install Cuneiform for Salesforce products
-- Install [Cuneiform for CRM: Field and Data Management](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2956001507/Setup+Field+and+Data+Management) to get started with data quality assessments and monitoring.
+- Install [Cuneiform for CRM: Field and Data Management](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2956001507) to get started with data quality assessments and monitoring.
-- Complete your [setup of Cuneiform for CRM](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2596241458/Configuring+Cuneiform+for+CRM+FDM) in minutes and [validate your configuration](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2615214099/Verify+Your+Cuneiform+for+CRM+FDM+Configuration).
+- Complete your [setup of Cuneiform for CRM](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2596241458) in minutes and [validate your configuration](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2615214099).
-- [Profile your Salesforce Standard and Custom Objects](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373435/Get+Started+with+Data+Profiling) to collect the profiling insights and data governance evidence to drive data initiative priorities
+- [Profile your Salesforce Standard and Custom Objects](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373435) to collect the profiling insights and data governance evidence to drive data initiative priorities

 ## Deployment Instructions
 We recommend [cloning this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and using SFDX to deploy these reports to your Salesforce org.
 You can also use the Salesforce UI to manually deploy these reports (not recommended, but certainly an option).